 22 May 2020 Soaking It Up!

-“Based on research conducted by the University of Minnesota, soaking most grass hays for 15 to 30 minutes removed enough NSC (non-structural carbohydrates) for most horses diagnosed with PSSM, EMS, PPID, and laminitis.
-Legumes (i.e., alfalfa) tend to be lower in NSC compared to cool-season grasses (i.e., Timothy), and hay containing legumes may not need to be soaked.
-Testing forage both before and after soaking is necessary to ensure the recommended levels of NSC are being met.
-Soaking forage for greater than sixty minutes is rarely necessary and may be detrimental due to excessive leaching of essential nutrients and loss of dry matter,” reasoned Martinson.
+“Based on research conducted by the University of Minnesota, soaking most grass hays for 15 to 30 minutes removed enough non-structural carbohydrates for most horses diagnosed with PSSM, EMS, PPID, and laminitis.
+Legumes like alfalfa tend to be lower in NSC compared to cool-season grasses,” reasons Martinson.

-Weather is a discouraging factor, too.
-Hot days risk bacterial levels to spike as much as 150 percent compromising hygienic quality.
-On days when the temperature hovers below 0˚ at best, dealing with buckets of wet hay and racing to prevent ice crystals from forming can be discouraging for anyone!
+Weather is a discouraging factor.
+Hot days cause bacterial levels to spike, compromising hygienic quality.
+When the temperature hovers below 0 degrees dealing with buckets of wet hay and racing to prevent ice crystals from forming are discouraging.

 Martinson acknowledges that soaking or steaming hay pose difficulties during the winter months.
 “Hay soaking is less costly compared to purchasing a hay steamer; however, both are challenging during the winter months and must be fed quickly post soaking and steaming to avoid mold formation.”

 Both sprinkling a flake of hay or soaking it can be time-intensive for busy horse owners, so what’s the solution?